hokyu-wee/hokyu-wee/README.md

 ### About me
 - Data Architecture Professional (Data Modeling, Data Migration, SQL Tunning)
-- I also like to development.
-I like sql and java, groovy, python.⚡
+- I like to develop using SQL and Java, Groovy and Python.⚡